apiswan/documentation/goreplay-gke.md

             - "--output-file swan-%d-%H-%M-%S.log"
 ```

 Adjust the container names, images, and arguments as needed.
-In this example, GoReplay captures traffic on port 8080 and logs it in log files.
+In this example, GoReplay captures traffic on port 8080 and logs it as .log files.

 ## 7. Step 5: Configure GoReplay